antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/distutils/setupscript.rst

 There are still some other options which can be used to handle special cases.

+The ``optional`` option is a boolean; if it is true, a build failure in the extension will not abort the build process, but instead simply not install the failing extension.

 The ``extra_objects`` option is a list of object files to be passed to the linker.
 These files must not have extensions, as the default extension for the compiler is used.